DataFire/Integrations/integrations/generated/google_storagetransfer/README.md

   * accountEmail `string`: Required.

 ### HttpData
-* HttpData `object`: An HttpData specifies a list of objects on the web to be transferred over
+* HttpData `object`: An HttpData resource specifies a list of objects on the web to be transferred
   * listUrl `string`: The URL that points to the file that stores the object list entries.

 ### ListOperationsResponse